Here are AWS interview questions and answers for fresher as well as experienced candidates to get their dream job.

 45) State the difference between An Instance and AMI

-Two types of Load balancer are:
+Two types of Load balancers are:

 - Application Load Balancer

 - Classic Load Balancer

 47) In which situation you will select provisioned IOPS over Standard RDS storage?